 Few places can match the tranquility and untouched natural beauty of the Seychelles.
 A veritable Garden of Eden, these dreamy, palm-fringed islands are a very special destination.

-This archipelago of 115 stunningly beautiful islands is located 1600km off the East coast of Africa and four degrees south of the Equator.
-Deserted, pristine dazzling-white beaches, turquoise lagoons, gentle lapping waves, swaying emerald green coconut palms, warm tropical breezes, lush forests, indigenous birds and stunningly colourful underwater life are just a few of the attractions.
+This archipelago of 115 stunningly beautiful islands is located 1600km off the east coast of Africa and four degrees south of the Equator.
+Picture deserted, pristine dazzling-white beaches, turquoise lagoons, gentle lapping waves and swaying emerald green coconut palms.
+And warm tropical breezes, lush forests, indigenous birds and stunningly colourful underwater life are just a few of the attractions.

-There is more to the Seychelles than just stunningly beautiful beaches.
+There is much more to the Seychelles than just stunningly beautiful beaches.
 Dense green forests roll down to meet the shimmering azure ocean.
-Seabird colonies teem with rare birds.
+And seabird colonies teem with rare birds.
 Explore the warm, sapphire waters from your private charter yacht.
-Friendly locals will greet you with warm hospitality.
-Each island is unique and exhibits its own charm and ambience.
+Most of all, friendly locals will greet you with warm hospitality, welcoming you to their shores.

-Mahé is largest of the 114 islands and is home to the capital, Victoria.
+The largest of the 115 islands and is home to the capital, Victoria.
 A leisurely drive around this former British colony will take approximately 2.5 hours, leaving enough time to explore the art galleries for which the island is known.
-The forests and mountains are host to a treasure trove of rare flora and of course, there are stunning beaches on which to relax or enjoy watersports.
+The forests and mountains are host to a treasure trove of rare flora.
+And of course, there are stunning beaches on which to relax or enjoy watersports.

-Praslin is the second largest Seychelles island and home to the Valee de Mai, a UNESCO World Heritage Site.
+Second largest Seychelles island and home to the Valee de Mai, a UNESCO World Heritage Site.
 This prehistoric forest is dominated by the coco-de-mer palm which produces the world’s largest plant seed.
-A drive around the island will take approximately two hours, although time must be allowed for stops to soak up the legendary hospitality and stunning views.
+A drive around the island will take approximately two hours.
+And do take time for stops to soak up the legendary hospitality and stunning views.

-On La Digue, time stands still.
-On the fourth largest of the islands, you can bask in a slower pace of life with a ride on a traditional ox cart whilst taking in the stunning architectiure.
+Here, time stands still.
+The fourth largest of the islands, here you can bask in a slower pace of life.
+Take a ride on a traditional ox cart whilst taking in the stunning architectiure.
 Enjoy the legendary friendliness of the islands, visit the stunning beaches including the breath-taking Anse Source d-Argent.
-The island is also known for its biodiversity including the Seychelles’ black paradise flycatcher, waxbill, cave swiftlet, Chinese bittern and rare terrapins.
+Furthermore, this island is also known for its biodiversity.
+You may be lucky enough to spot the Seychelles’ black paradise flycatcher, waxbill, cave swiftlet and the Chinese bittern.

-Denis Island has a strong eco conscience and is also home to many seabirds and flora.
-The resident experts will be only too happy to point these out on a nature walk.
+You will find a strong eco conscience here and this island is home to many seabirds and flora.
+And the resident experts will be only too happy to point these out on a nature walk.

 A perfect year round destination, temperatures range from 24 to 32 degrees celsius.
-Warmest and most humid between October and April, January and February are the wettest months – rainfall is in short sharp intervals.
+The weather is at its warmest and most humid between October and April.
+January and February are the wettest months when rainfall is in short sharp intervals.
 May to September see livelier seas with the cooling southeast tradewinds.